2025 Gangachara Hindu neighborhood attack

-The 2025 Gangachara Hindu neighborhood attack refers to the incidents of assault, vandalism, looting, and persecution against the Hindu community that took place on 26 and 27 July 2025 in Aldadpur Balapara village of Gangachara Upazila, Rangpur District.
+The 2025 Gangachara Hindu neighbourhood attack refers to incidents of assault, vandalism, looting, and persecution against the Hindu community that took place on 26 and 27 July 2025 in Aldadpur Balapara village of Gangachara Upazila, Rangpur District.
 The attack was triggered by allegations of religious desecration.
-Over the course of two days, around 15–20 Hindu homes were vandalized and looted, and many families fled the area in fear.
-Despite the presence of law enforcement agencies, allegations arose that the attacks continued unabated.
+Over the course of two days, around 15–20 Hindu homes were vandalised and looted, and many families fled the area in fear.
+Despite the presence of law enforcement, allegations arose that the attacks continued.

 Subsequently, a case was filed against nearly one thousand unidentified individuals, and several people were arrested.
 The incident was condemned by various political parties, human rights organizations, and educational institutions across the country.

 Attack

 The unrest began on 26 July after a student was accused of hurting religious sentiments for sharing a Facebook post.
 However, claims later surfaced that the post had been made through a fake account created as part of a conspiracy.
 Nevertheless, the police arrested the student that evening.
-Even after taking him into custody, tensions did not subside; rather, more than a hundred people from nearby areas entered the village carrying sticks and chanting slogans.
-The following day, in the Banglabazar and Khilalganj areas of Kishoreganj, Nilphamari, human chains were organized, and after public announcements were made to gather people, at least 18 houses in the Hindu neighborhood were vandalized in the afternoon.
+Even after he was taken into custody, tensions did not subside; more than a hundred people from nearby areas entered the village carrying sticks and chanting slogans.
+The following day, human chains were organized in the Banglabazar and Khilalganj areas of Kishoreganj, Nilphamari.
+After public announcements were made to gather people, at least 18 houses in the Hindu neighbourhood were vandalised in the afternoon.

 From the night of 26 July to noon on 27 July, a group of people carried out vandalism and looting in about 12–20 houses of the Hindu community in the area.
 During this time, many Hindu families were forced to flee the village.
-Although police and army forces were deployed to bring the situation under control, the attacks continued.
+Although police and army personnel were deployed to bring the situation under control, the attacks continued.
 Furniture, cattle, goats, cash, gold ornaments, and crops were looted from the affected houses.
 Later, the administration took initiatives to repair some of the damaged houses.

 After the incident

 At Gangachara Model Police Station, a case was filed against 1,000–1,200 unidentified individuals in connection with the incident.
-Later, in a joint operation, five people were arrested; they were residents of Kishoreganj Police Station area adjacent to Gangachara.
+Later, in a joint operation, five people were arrested; they were residents of the Kishoreganj Police Station area adjacent to Gangachara.
 The court granted a two-day remand for them.
 In addition, the army arrested a local journalist on charges of incitement during the attack.
 After evidence of involvement was found, he was placed on a three-day remand.

 According to a local Union Parishad member, nearly 25 families fled the village in fear following the incident.
-Although there had been warnings about the possibility of such an attack, allegations arose that the law enforcement agencies failed to take adequate measures to prevent it.
+Although there had been warnings about the possibility of such an attack, allegations arose that law enforcement failed to take adequate measures to prevent it.